 Highest Growth Rate of the Year Award

-Insert City, State (Insert Date) — Insert Region was recently recognized with the Highest Growth Rate of the Year Award at the National Association of Health Underwriters’ (NAHU) 87th Annual Convention and Exhibition in Orlando, FL.
+Insert City, State (Insert Date) — Insert Region was recently recognized with the Highest Growth Rate of the Year Award at the National Association of Health Underwriters’ (NAHU) 88th Annual Convention and Exhibition in Kansas City, MO.

 Insert Region was recognized for this award for obtaining the highest percentage of growth in NAHU members among other regions throughout the past calendar year.